jondegenhardt/dcat-perf/README.md

 The executable is written to `./bin/dcat`.
 Run `dcat --help` to see a list of tests available, or simply look at the [code](source/app.d#L11).

-Currently this tool includes components from:
+Tests available are based on components from:
 * [D Standard Library](https://dlang.org/phobos/index.html)
 * Steven Schveighoffer's [iopipe](https://github.com/schveiguy/iopipe) library
 * Martin Nowak's [std.io](https://github.com/MartinNowak/io) library